benheart/benheart.github.io/_posts/2018-01-31-unbroken-motivational-video-subtitle.md

 you might be pushing your dreams back a whole six months, a whole year!

-That one single day, that one day you didn't get up could have pushed your stuff back, I don''t know how long.
+That one single day, that one day you didn't get up could have pushed your stuff back, I don't know how long.

 Don't allow your emotions to control you.